 Getting to Prince Edward Island by boat

-Northumberland Ferries (tel: 1 877 635 7245; www.peiferry.com) sails from Wood Islands on the southeast coast to Caribou in Nova Scotia from May to mid December (journey time - 1 hour and 15 minutes).
+Northumberland Ferries (tel: +1 877 635 7245; www.peiferry.com) sails from Wood Islands on the southeast coast to Caribou in Nova Scotia from May to mid December (journey time - 1 hour and 15 minutes).
 Advance reservations are recommended.
-CTMA Ferry (tel: 1 888 986 3278; www.ctma.ca) sails to Souris on the east coast from the Magdalen Islands in Québec from early April to the end of January (journey time - 5 hours).
+CTMA Ferry (tel: +1 888 986 3278; www.traversierctma.ca) sails every week to Souris on the east coast from the Magdalen Islands in Québec (journey time - 5 hours).
 Advance reservations are required.